How choose recrutiment agency? Tips.

 - how to find the agency?

-- what to pay attention to during the choise?
+- what to pay attention to during the choice?

-We can analyze the issues of choosing an agency on many levels:
+We can analyze the issues of choosing a good recruitment agency on many levels:

 - a boutique agency or a large one?

 - an agency doing mass or individual recruitment?